cowpod/Framework-Hackintosh/README.md

 With no thanks to: tony\*86.
 *Actually, avoid any \*macx86 or elite\*86 websites.
 Please use r/hackintosh or osx86*
 ##### Framework community forums: https://community.frame.work/t/macos-on-framework-laptop/2957/39

+To install refind, boot to the EFI on a USB stick, open OpenShell.efi (it's an auxiliary item; hidden by default), and use BCFG to add refind_x64.efi to the boot list.
+You can then go to BIOS, and set it to first priority.